raahede/vue-template-simple/README.md

 ```

 ### 2. Run local server
-You can open the `index.html` file in the browser, but then you can't use ajax requests in local development.
+Alternatively, you can simply open the `index.html` file in the browser, but then you can't use ajax requests in local development.

 I recommend a module like [live-server](https://www.npmjs.com/package/live-server):